What Is an Associate Degree? Requirements, Costs, and More

 • Associate of Science (AS): Associate programs in a field related to science or math are often called Associate of Science degrees.
 Along with an AA, the AS is typically recommended by schools for students who want to transfer to four-year programs.

 • Associate of Applied Science (AAS): Associate programs that focus on technical and vocational skills are often called Associate of Applied Science programs.
 These programs are generally designed to prepare students for a specific occupation or work in a specific field after graduation.
-Fields can include computer science technology, hospitality management, paralegal studies, law enforcement, welding, among many others.
+Fields can include computer science technology, hospitality management, paralegal studies, law enforcement, and welding, among many others.
 Although it’s less common to use an AAS degree to transfer into a bachelor’s program, some four-year degree programs have begun accepting them for transfers.

 What can you do with an associate degree?